Installing containerized apps on airgapped systems

 docker image save nginx:latest | gzip > nginx.tar.gz

-supports gzip, bzip2, xz or zstd archive type for loading the image.
-Alternatively, you can exploreoci-archive
+dockersupports gzip, bzip2, xz or zstd archive type for loading the image.
+Alternatively, you can exploreoci-archiveformat which is supported by most container runtimes.

 Conclusion

 In this blog we explored various strategies used by software industry to ship their software.
 So far containers are leading the industry due to the ease of use and isolation provided by them.
-We saw how IT Admins are shipping docker
+We saw how IT Admins are shipping docker to their airgapped systems.
+In next blog we will see what we can do to ease their job.